mrspeaker/teletest/README.md

 __What software would you use for group voice chat?
 That seems to be the only missing part of a true collaboration.
 Discord?__

 ^ While building Teletype, we used Slack calls for voice chat.
 Given that we're using WebRTC for peer-to-peer communication, we'd love to see voice chat integrated into Teletype one day. 🤞
+^ yeah, please get on that next before Microsoft beats you to that feature.. or jetbrains

 It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.
 However little known the feelings or views of such a man may be on... and so forth.